 Core Differences Between 2D And 3D Animations

-Well, actually the making process is very different.
+Well, actually, process of creation is very different.
 For starters, to make a 2D animation, you need to be able to draw.
-Everything you see in a traditional 2D animation had to be drawn.
-Usually frame by frame.
-For a 3D animator, while being able to draw, well, is definitely an advantage, it is not mandatory.
+Everything you see in a traditional 2D animation had to be drawn, usually, frame by frame.
+For a 3D animator, while being able to draw is definitely an advantage, it is not mandatory.

 An 2D Animation Example

-When you’re animating in a 3D environment, you move the character kinda like a puppet right down on the computer.
+When you’re animating in a 3D environment, you move the character like a puppet right there on your computer.
 So what does it really mean?
-In 2D animation you draw the first key pose.
-And then the rest of the key poses.
-Then you need to draw all the frames in between them.
+In 2D animation you draw the first key pose, and then the rest of the key poses.
+You need to draw all the frames between them.
 If something is not shown in 2D animation, you don’t have to draw it.
-If a character closes his eyes, the eyeballs does not exist anymore until then are drawn again.
+If a character closes his eyes, the eyeballs do not exist anymore until then are drawn again.

 This concept is one of the big differences between the two types of animation.
-That’s because when you’re working in a 3D environment, all the parts of your character are always there, and you have to be aware of them.
-While in 2D you just draw whatever is seen and the rest is gone.
+When you’re working in a 3D environment, all the parts of your character are always there, and you have to be aware of them, while in 2D you just draw whatever is seen and the rest is gone.

 3d rigged and animated character

 Frame Rate Differences Between 2D And 3D Animations

 We all know that animating in 2D means drawing a lot but another distinction is the FPS and movement.
 What does that mean that?
 Well, in 3d animation we usually work in 24 fps.
 In 2D animation that means that there are illustrations for every of the 24 frames in one second.
 That sounds like a lot of drawing but it’s actually not that many.